Jeff-Russ/git-dependency-manager/README.md

 * Disk space efficient:  inspired by [pnpm](https://www.npmjs.com/package/pnpm/v/3.7.0-3), project dependencies are hard links to a global store.
   * Automatic cleaning of unused dependencies kept in global store via reference counting of hard links.
 * Multiple versions of the same dependency can be switched between or used concurrently.
 * Nothing is installed on your system and no changes are made to your shell environment.
-Simply include the `gdm.zsh` in your project root and all collaborators can assemble the same dependency configuration by one call to this script.
+Simply include the `gdm` in your project root and all collaborators can assemble the same dependency configuration by one call to this script.

 # Installation